Tibeb Be Adebabay (Amharic for “Art in Public Space”) is a participatory street art festival staged in the online public space.

-Born out of the conviction that culture is not a luxury but a necessity, Tibeb Be Adebabay offers new experiences for Addis Ababa residents in the public domain.
+Born out of the conviction that culture is not a luxury but a necessity, Tibeb Be Adebabay offers new experiences for Addis Ababa residents to participate in the public domain.
 The primary goal of the festival is to get the public to participate in the making of artworks with artists in the streets.

 In fact, Tibeb Be Adebabay was born for the streets, the squares, and the public spaces where people are mostly passive passersby.
 Public spaces can rarely be used by artists or civil society actors for encounters between people in Ethiopia, and the Festival aims at addressing this issue by opening up new opportunities for societal dialogue and collaboration.
 The campaign ‘Our Future Together’ to raise awareness of the role the arts play in society has been another major element of such commitment.

 The festival also included the online panel discussion "Creative Experience of a City" Street festival | City | Culture | Migration, an online talk on the creative landscape of Addis Ababa.

-The project's contextualized needs for more open, inclusive and contemporary art interaction in public spaces were clearly identified – as well as the problems it aims to address – in the proposal and the selection committee of European 'Houses' of Culture unanimously agreed on the importance of the project.
+The project's contextualized needs for more open, inclusive and contemporary art interaction in public spaces were clearly identified – as well as the problems it aims to address – in the proposal and the selection committee unanimously agreed on the importance of the project.
 Facilitating artists as the agent of change engaging the public space to promote the role of arts and the use of public spaces for society was recognised to be supported by any cultural means.